3 Unusual Hikes in Sonoma County

-Want to try a hike in Sonoma County that’s a bit “off the beaten path” (metaphorically speaking, that is)?
-Here are three distinct hikes that offer something completely new:
+Want to try a hike in Sonoma County that's a bit (metaphorically speaking) off the beaten path?
+Here are three distinct hikes that each offer wonderful new things to discover.

 Hike the Solar System

 As the western U.S.'s largest observatory dedicated to public viewing and education, it's a superb destination for anyone who wants to explore the heavens through powerful telescopes.

 For hikers, Ferguson offers the extraordinary opportunity of traversing PlanetWalk, a 4.5-mile trail through a scale model of the solar system displaying both relative planet size and relative distances between planets.

 The actual solar system has been shrunk more than 2,360,000,000 times, small enough to include the orbit of distant Pluto (officially reclassified as a 'dwarf planet'), and large enough that the smallest planets can still be seen.

 Each step represents about one million miles of empty space; if you take one step every five seconds, you'll be walking at the speed of light.

 In the northern reaches of Sonoma County's Pacific Coast lies one of the world's oddities: a pygmy forest.
 Acidic soils and other environmental factors deprive the trees here of the nutrients they need to grow normally.
 The result?
 When fully mature, they're miniature versions of their species—just a few feet tall.